Chris Delvan Gwamna: Musical and clerical career

 Gwamna has travelled many parts of the world since the beginning of his musical career and has been featured in programmes such the inter-denominational carnival of praise and Worship that was held in Tafawa Balewa Square, Lagos, organized by Omegabank Plc. on 12 May 2001.

-He was one of the officiating ministers at the Men of Issachar Vision's conference, led by the Nigerian Vice President, Yemi Osinbajo, in Ibadan in January 2017, as reported by The Cable.
+He was one of the officiating ministers at the Men of Issachar Vision's conference, led by the former Nigerian Vice President, Yemi Osinbajo, in Ibadan in January 2017, as reported by The Cable.

 In 2018, he was listed by YNaija as one of the 100 Most Influential People in Christian Ministry in Nigeria.

 Achievements and awards

 Gwamna participated in the translation of the Revised Standard Version into Hausa language, for the Bible League of the United States of America and successfully completed the project in 2003.

 Gwamna received Fellow's Investiture and Icon of Mentorship Award on 26 April 2017 from Institute of Mentoring and Career Coaching Nigeria (IMCCN) in recognition of "his spiritual leadership, mentorship and sacrifice to humanity" at Koinonia Cultural Development Centre of the New Life Pastoral Centre in Kaduna, presented to him by the director-general of the institute, Rotimi Matthew.